evanx/jsbin/hydratePromises/readme.md

 module.exports = HydrateFromPromisesMixin;
 ```
-where we invoke our promise producers, and only invoke `setState` when all the promises have been resolved (or rejected).
+where we invoke our promise producers, and only invoke `setState` when all the promises have been concluded.

 https://twitter.com/evanxsummers